DiegoFleitas/sls-youtube-backup/README.md

 # Sarambabot

-A Serverless Discord bot that check a twitter feed every minute & forwards new One Piece updates to a specific discord channel
+Quick & dirty Serverless Discord bot that check a twitter feed every minute & forwards new One Piece updates to a specific discord channel

 ### Try locally